James Alonzo Walker: Career

 Walker enlisted as a cadet and began military service in July 1941.
 He was assigned to the 99th Pursuit Squadron 332nd Fighter Group on June 1, 1942.
 Walker was in class Class 43-E-SE.
 Walker was shot down over the in Serbia.
 He was missing for 30 days before returning to his unit.
 He piloted a P-40 Warhawk in Europe during WWII.
 When he was shot down he came across an armed teen: Aleksandar Zivkovic.
 The teen helped Walker elude the enemy and helped him get back to his unit 39 days later.
 Walker met with Zivkovic a half a century later and thanked him.
 After that he was saved in Mission Haylard by Chetniks and general Dragoljub Draža Mihailović and was transported to Italy.

-In 1950 at Langley Air Force BaseWalker was the first African American officer to have command of an unsegregated unit.
+In 1950, at Langley Air Force Base, Walker was the first African American officer to have command of an unsegregated unit.

 Walker had served for 26 years eventually retiring with the rank of Lieutenant Colonel.